-These men who skipped breakfast were 27% more likely to experience heart attack or to die as the result of coronary heart disease.
+These men who skipped breakfast were 27% more likely to experience a heart attack or to die as a result of coronary heart disease.

 After 16 weeks, the researchers found no difference in weight loss between the groups and concluded: “Contrary to widely espoused views, skipping breakfast had no discernible effect on weight loss in free-living adults who were attempting to lose weight”.
 In essence, it didn’t matter if they ate breakfast or not.

 You see, although this may have been a randomized study, it appears that the researchers didn’t control the participants’ diet.
 Therefore, it is possible that the reason why there was no notable weight loss difference between those who ate breakfast and those who didn’t, could be because they may have been eating an unhealthy diet.

 One of the most recent studies in June 2014 (ref.
 3) analyzed the metabolic effects of eating or skipping breakfast.
 The conclusion as reported by Time Magazine (ref.
 4) is that “Contrary to popular belief, having breakfast every day was not tied to an improvement in metabolism.
 Prior thought, supported by research, has shown that eating early in the day can prevent people from overeating later out of hunger, and it boosts their metabolism early.
 The new study which examined causal links between breakfast habits and energy balance couldn’t prove that.”

 What the study did show is that eating breakfast was linked to a greater (not reduced) overall dietary energy intake!
 As stated by the authors: “Daily breakfast is causally linked to higher physical activity thermogenesis in lean adults, with greater overall dietary energy intake but no change in resting metabolism. “

 So according to the results of the 2014 study, eating breakfast makes us hungrier and we eat more during the day!